Category Archives: State Practice

 Filed under International Organizations, State Practice

-UNGA: Annual Resolutions Adopted on Law of the Sea & Sustainable Fisheries
+UNGA: 2022 Resolutions Adopted on Law of the Sea & Sustainable Fisheries

 Leave a comment